kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.391   General.

-Each auxiliary rotor, each fixed or movable stabilizing or control surface, and each system operating any flight control must meet the requirements of §§29.395 through 29.399, 29.411, and 29.427.
+Each auxiliary rotor, each fixed or movable stabilizing or control surface, and each system operating any flight control must meet the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.395   Control system.|§29.395]] through 29.399, 29.411, and 29.427.

 \[Amdt.
 29-26, 55 FR 8002, Mar.
 6, 1990, as amended by Amdt.
 29-41, 62 FR 46173, Aug.
 29, 1997\]

 ### §29.395   Control system.

-\(a\) The reaction to the loads prescribed in §29.397 must be provided by—
+\(a\) The reaction to the loads prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.397   Limit pilot forces and torques.|§29.397]] must be provided by—

 \(1\) The control stops only;